 Provide copies of all of the Applicant’s Board Policies related to financial management, debt, risk management, succession planning, and key personnel.
 The policies should include the date they were adopted by the Board.
 Also please provide a copy of the Applicant’s conflict of interest policy.

-– Business Administrator

-Please provide background information regarding the Applicant’s Business Administrator or Financial Management Company.
-Include a description of the primary contact’s financial education and experience.

 – Financial Projections

 Please provide the following financial information: